How to Run a Board Meeting

-- The plan captures the cadence for deep dive strategic topics, and whether they require specific internal or
+- The plan captures the cadence for deep dive strategic topics, and whether they require specific internal or external participants.

-2. Agree the meeting plan
+2. Agree the Meeting Plan and Agenda

 3. Set expectations on information preparation